Moises898/AtlasAlgoTrading/README.md

 # Installation

-1. Clone the repository to your local machine
-2. Create a virtual env to avoid issues between versions using `python -m venv name_env`
+1. Create a virtual env to avoid issues between versions using `python -m venv name_env`
-3. Activate virtual env and run `pip install -r requirements.txt`
+2. Activate virtual env and run `pip install pip install atlas-algo-trading`
-4. Go to the examples section and modify the .env file with your own data to start interacting with MT5.
+3. Go to the examples section and modify the .env file with your own data to start interacting with MT5.

 <i>Note: You need to have a terminal of Metatrader 5 in your computer to work.</i>